ltspicer/dxf2gcode.linux.installer/readme.txt

 #################################
-# dxf2gcode Install Script V3.8 #
+# dxf2gcode Install Script V3.9 #
 #     for Debian based OS       #
 #     by Daniel Luginbuehl      #
 #          (c) 2024             #
 #################################

-Enter in console:
+Enter in the console:

 cd ~/Downloads
 wget https://raw.github.com/ltspicer/dxf2gcode.linux.installer/main/linux.installer.sh
 chmod a+x linux.installer.sh
 ./linux.installer.sh

+or download the file linux.installer.sh, make it executable ( chmod a+x linux.installer.sh ) and start it with: ./linux.installer.sh

 Then follow the instructions.
 The script will install all necessary packages and dxf2gcode automatically.